areitan/Portfolio_April_Reitan/README_Portfolio_April_Reitan.md

 ## Description

 The task was to create a deployed portfolio website for my work that scales for different media screen sizes.
 This included creating an HTML file and a CSS file with no beginning code.
 I had a .gif file to work from with a suggested layout.
+Please see the example screenshot and my website screenshot below.

-Example Screenshot
+Example Screenshot from .gif layout

 ![Example Portfolio Website](/assets/images/portfolio_example.png)